turbot/flowpipe-samples/public_cloud/aws_iam_access_key_events_notifier_with_multiple_pipelines/README.md

-# Notify AWS IAM Access Key Notifier with Multiple Pipelines
+# AWS IAM Access Key Events Notifier with Multiple Pipelines

 Send notifications for AWS IAM access key create, update, and delete events using a pipeline for each type of event.